 Issue: After Windows 10 upgrade getting unmountable boot volume BSOD

-Recently upgrade my laptop to windows 10 version 1803, Everything was good until yesterday when I started my computer and got the BSOD error unmountable boot volume stop oxooooooed.
+Recently upgrade my laptop to windows 10 version 21H2, Everything was good until yesterday when I started my computer and got the BSOD error unmountable boot volume stop oxooooooed.
 I tried most of the possible fixes I’ve seen on the Internet about this issue with no solutions found.
 Has anyone found a way to fix this issue that doesn’t involve wiping your drives and reinstalling windows?

 What Is the Unmountable Boot Volume Error?

-The “boot volume” is the system partition of your hard drive that holds Windows operating system.
+The “boot volume” is the system partition of your hard drive that holds the Windows operating system.
 But If due to any reason when your computer can’t load Windows properly from the system partition this will result startup failure with a blue screen of death error “UNMOUNTABLE_BOOT_VOLUME” stop oxooooooed.

 Unmountable Boot Volume error usually occurs due to a damaged file system or corrupted Windows files.
 Again Window update bug, disk drive failure, Security software or Faulty hardware device or incompatible Device driver also Cause this windows 10 BSOD error.
 Whatever the reason, here some solutions you may apply to fix this Blue Screen error.